 Much of our power comes from a mobilized membership and close alliances with our affiliates, students and their communities.
-Through the agency of an organized membership, the PSC has in the past won key contract provisions (e.g. winning the first paid parental leave benefit for public employees in NY state).
-Similar -- and sometimes even bigger membership mobilizations and key alliances -- have secured victories beyond the contract.
+The PSC has mobilzed our members and allies to protect health and safety during the COVID-19 pandemic.
+Together we have won key contract provisions (e.g. winning the first paid parental leave benefit for public employees in NY state).
+Similar — and sometimes even bigger membership mobilizations and key alliances — have secured victories beyond the contract.
 Over the past decade the PSC has:

 - Negotiated a three-credit reduction in teaching load for full-time faculty, to be phased in by 2020.